BatGap Logo

 Rick: If it doesn’t exist, right?

 David: Yeah, exactly.
 So that’s the thing.
-You need to understand that there’s a process, and there’s distinct stages.
+You need to understand that there’s a process, and there are distinct stages.
 How you’re going to experience it will vary.
 An example I use sometimes is puberty.
 There’s a standard process that happens for everybody, but different people will experience it very differently.
 And sometimes it’s the quiet little thing, and sometimes it’s more challenging.

 David: Yeah, I experienced that myself.
 It’s like the seeker died, I feel complete, I’m infinite, I’m liberated.
 It’s like, what more could there be?
 Like everything.